ni/measurement-plugin-converter-python/README.md

 ### NI Measurement Plug-In Converter

-- Place the UI Creator and the Plug-In Converter wheel files parallel to the [install.bat](batch_files/install.bat)
+- Place the UI Creator and the Plug-In Converter wheel files parallel to the [install.bat](batch_files/install.bat).
 - Run the `install.bat` file by double clicking it.

 ### NI Measurement UI Creator

-- Place the Plug-In Converter wheel file parallel to the [install.bat](batch_files/install.bat)
+- Place the Plug-In Converter wheel file parallel to the [install.bat](batch_files/install.bat).
 - Run the `install.bat` file by double clicking it.

 ## How to run?

 ### NI Measurement Plug-In Converter

-- Open Command Prompt
+- Open Command Prompt.
 - Run the following command to know the required CLI arguments.

   ```cmd